darwinia-network/crab-docs/docs/builders/integrations/oracles/band-protocol.md

 At the time of writing, the list of supported symbols can be found by following [this link](https://data.bandprotocol.com).
 There are more than 146 price pairs available to query.

-## Querying Prices {: #querying-prices }
+## Querying Prices
 As stated before, developers can leverage two methods to query prices from Band's oracle:

- - Band's smart contract on Pangolin (deployed to pangolin Alpha TestNet for now)
+ - Band's smart contract on Pangolin (deployed to Pangolin TestNet for now)
  - Javascript helper library

-## Get Data Using Smart Contracts {: #get-data-using-smart-contracts }
+## Get Data Using Smart Contracts
 Contracts can query on-chain data, such as token prices, from Band's oracle by implementing the interface of the `StdReference` contract, which exposes the `getReferenceData` and `getReferenceDataBulk` functions.

 The first function, `getReferenceData`, takes two strings (the base and the quote symbol) as the inputs.
 The function queries the `StdReference` contract for the latest rates available for those two tokens.
 It returns a `ReferenceData` struct.